topjohnwu/Magisk/docs/tools.md

   cpio <incpio> [commands...]
-    Do cpio commands to <incpio> (modifications are done directly) Each command is a single argument, use quotes if necessary Supported commands:
+    Do cpio commands to <incpio> (modifications are done directly) Each command is a single argument, add quotes for each command Supported commands:
       exists ENTRY
         Return 0 if ENTRY exists, else return 1